bitmark-inc/feral-file-docs/artist-docs/Artist Installation Guide.md

 * 2.jpg
 * maybe_a_PDF_with_other_information.pdf

-### 8. PDF
+### 8. Instructions for PDF Artwork Submission

 * You can upload an edition as a PDF file
     * *Are there PDF variations, version numbers, etc. that we should be aware of that might create issues?*

-If your artwork format is PDF, please reach out to [rita@bitmark.com](mailto:rita@bitmark.com) before the installation, so we can make sure the system can support your files.
+If your artwork format is PDF, please reach out to [rita@feralfile.com](mailto:rita@feralfile.com) before the installation, so we can make sure the system can support your files.